-- Entrance test score
+- TEAS Entrance test score

 Students are encouraged to submit all parts of the application well in advance of

-the deadline.
+being incomplete.
 Incomplete applications will not be reviewed for admission.

+Application packets are usually active December 1 - March 31.
 When the application is available, the link located below will be active.

-- meet general admission requirements.
+- meet all general admission requirements for MDCC.